lisp-mirror/lqml/examples/meshtastic/readme-usage.md

 if you experience that the connection didn't work, in case the selected radio is currently not available.

-A press-and-hold on the radio icon will restart bluetooth device discovery.
-This may be useful if you forgot to enable bluetooth before starting the app, or if your radio is not being discovered the first time.

 Unread messages
 ---------------